Founder and President

 BJPC Associates in Bardejov, Slovakia

-Pavol and Peter Hudák, a father-son team, research the Jewish history of Bardejov and collaborate with BJPC’s efforts to preserve and restore the Jewish heritage of Bardejov.
+Pavol Hudák researches the Jewish history of Bardejov and collaborates with BJPC’s efforts to preserve and restore the Jewish heritage of Bardejov.

-Pavol and Peter correspond with and have met descendants of Bardejov’s Jewish community.
+Pavol and his son Peter correspond with and have met descendants of Bardejov’s Jewish community.
 They continue to meet with “Bardejovers” who visit their family’s homeland.